havealuk/lab-report-template/README.md

 # lab-report-template
-Latex template for writing didactic lab reports, Made for the laboratory courses in the physics degree of the University of Turin.
+Latex template for writing didactic lab reports, Made for the laboratory courses of the physics undergraduate degree of the University of Turin.